prevwong/craft.js/packages/docs/docs/guides/save-load.md

 ### Load JSON on page load
 Of course, what if we wanted our editor to load a serialized output on page load?
 For this, we will need to take a step back and revisit the `<Frame />` component which we encountered when we first set up Craft.js.

-By default, it constructs the editor state based on whats was initially rendered in its `children`.
-But, we could also specifiy the serialised JSON nodes to its `json` prop which would cause it to load the state from the JSON string instead.
+By default, it constructs the editor state based on what was initially rendered in its `children`.
+But, we could also specifiy the serialized JSON nodes to its `json` prop which would cause it to load the state from the JSON string instead.

 ```jsx
 import React, {useState, useEffect} from 'react';